zaigham135/SpringBoot_Application/README.md

 ## Overview
-This API provides endpoints for managing employees, rating categories, and performing bell curve calculations. checkout the fully functional Webpage with Both SpringBoot Application on backend and React js on frontend -> https://bellcurve-l579kcadc-zaigham-s-projects.vercel.app/
+This API provides endpoints for managing employees, rating categories, and performing bell curve calculations.
+- Checkout the fully functional Webpage with Both SpringBoot Application on backend and React js on frontend -> https://bellcurve-l579kcadc-zaigham-s-projects.vercel.app/
 ## API Endpoints

 ### Employee Endpoints